Common Brake FAQ’s

 - Bouncing up and down when you stop short may indicate that your shock absorbers need to be replaced.

 You should always have control over your vehicle, and part of having control is being able to brake effectively.
 Early detection is the key to maintaining your brakes’ performance.
 We recommend having your brakes tested on an annual basis or sooner if there are signs of brake problems.
+We can check for you with your regular service!

 Brake pads press against your rotors and create the friction necessary to bring your car to a stop.